Uncovering the Past: Senior Seminar

 HS 493, Uncovering the Past: the Historian's Craft

-The History department requires all senior students with history or history-related POEs to complete a senior experience either in our department or in another department.
+The History & Art History department requires all senior students with history or history-related POEs to complete a senior experience either in our department or in another department.
 Most students will elect to complete their senior project in the history department's senior thesis courses.

 The fall, seminar-style course called "Uncovering the Past" is designed to guide seniors through the process of producing the Senior History Thesis.
 It explores historical theories, techniques, and historiography, and also allows students to get into the "nuts and bolts" of historical analysis.
 During the course of the semester, we have two goals: first, to participate together in the writing of senior theses (or, if students plan a six-hour thesis, the beginning of the thesis); second, to explore ways of understanding and analyzing the past.

 Students who wish to continue the thesis into a second semester should take HS 496 in the Spring, which provides three additional hours of credit for senior theses.

 - The "History of History," and the development of historiography

 - How personal and national situations influence the way history is written

 - How history as a profession has evolved and is still evolving